Parrots in wildlife park moved after swearing at visitors

 London (CNN) — Five parrots have been removed from public view at a British wildlife park after they started swearing at customers.

-The foul-mouthed birds were split up after they launched a number of different expletives at visitors and staff just days after being donated to Lincolnshire Wildlife Park.

-"It just went ballistic, they were all swearing," the venue's chief executive Steve Nichols told CNN Tuesday.
+The foul-mouthed birds were split up after they launched a number of different expletives at visitors and staff just days after being donated to Lincolnshire Wildlife Park in eastern England.
+"It just went ballistic, they were all swearing," the venue's chief executive Steve Nichols told CNN Travel on Tuesday.
 "We were a little concerned about the children."

 "I get called a fat t**t every time I walk past," Nichols complained.